 4. Complicated checkout page

 For an eCommerce website, a checkout page is the most crucial page of the entire website.
-This is the page that mostly defines that you’ll earn some benefits or not.
+This is the page that mostly defines whether you’ll earn some benefits or not.
 So it is very important to simplify this page.
 Here are some recommendations :

 – Try one-page checkout (less & useful options)